Skip to the main content.

 Depression is not a weakness or a character flaw.
 It's an illness that causes feelings of sadness and loss of interest.
 If you're unable to perform even simple daily tasks, depression could be the cause.

 Depression can affect how you think and feel.
 Your mood may change suddenly, and you might find that you’re feeling sad or empty for no reason.
 You may also lose interest in things you used to enjoy, or your appetite may change.
+Depression can contribute to or be comorbid with other mental health issues, like anxiety or psychosis.

-Changes in behavior are common with depression as well, including:
+Changes in behavior are common with depression and can lead to a variety of emotional and physical problems, including:

 • Increased irritability or anger